SpellholdStudios/Phaere_NPC_Portraits_for_BG2/README.md

 - Resized portraits for original games to their right sizes (medium = 110 x 170 - small = 30 x 60).
 - Cleaned up old ids entries patch replaced with more recent BG2 Fixpack one.
 - Added French translation (Gwendolyne).
+- Wrote a new *phaere_ports-readme-english.html* readme file and moved it into new "*readme*" folder.
 - Removed useless backup folder.
 - Reorganized mod architecture tree: created "*lang*" and "*portraits*" folders to sort files according to their types.
 - Lower cased files.
+- Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated WeiDU installer to v246.
 - Uploaded mod to official Spellhold Studios GitHub mirror account.